huwenqing0606/Nonlinear-Optimization-in-Machine-Learning/7-Optimization-Generalization/readme.md

 (6) class RMSPropOptimizer: Optimizer that implements the RMSProp algorithm.

-The network structure can be built from keras API in tensorflow: choose a small network.
+The network structure can be built from keras API in tensorflow: you can choose a relatively simple small network.
 Then compare the training and test errors/accuracy as a function of the training epoches.
 Experiment on different learning rates and batch sizes.